agent-infra/agent-tars-website/src/docs/source/blog/mcp-brings-a-new-paradigm-to-layered-ai-app-development.md

 # MCP Brings a New Paradigm to Layered AI Application Development

-> Preface: While MCP is a hot topic, its most critical aspect **decoupling tool providers from application developers through standardized protocols** has been overlooked.
+> **Preface**: While MCP is a hot topic, its most critical aspect **decoupling tool providers from application developers through standardized protocols** has been overlooked.
 This shift mirrors the frontend-backend separation in web development, representing a **paradigm shift in AI Agent application development**.
 >
 > Using the development of the [Agent TARS](https://agent-tars.com/) application as an example, this article details MCP's role in transforming development paradigms and expanding tool ecosystems.

+---

-## Terminology
+## Glossary

 | Term | Definition |
 | :-- | :-- |